strapi/documentation/docusaurus/docs/dev-docs/backend-customization/webhooks.md

 ### `review-workflows.updateEntryStage` <EnterpriseBadge/>

-This event is triggered when content is moved to a new review stage.
+This event is triggered when content is moved to a new review stage (see [review workflows](/user-docs/settings/review-workflows))).

 **Example payload**